flydelabs/flyde/website/docs/packages.md

 ## Publishing Flyde packages

 Flyde leverages the existing npm ecosystem to manage packages.
-To publish Flyde parts to npm, you need to add a "flyde.exposes" property to your package.json - an array of globs that will contain Flyde parts (either code parts or visual parts).
+To publish Flyde nodes to npm, you need to add a "flyde.exposes" property to your package.json - an array of globs that will contain Flyde nodes (either code nodes or visual nodes).
 Additionally, you should make sure that the package name starts with "flyde-", and includes the "flyde" and "flyde-package" keywords in the package.json.

 ### Step 1: Prepare your package

 Create a new npm package or use an existing one.
-Make sure that the package contains the Flyde parts that you want to publish in a folder called "parts" or any other folder of your choice.
-The parts should be either `.flyde`, `.flyde.js` or `.flyde.ts` files.
+Make sure that the package contains the Flyde nodes that you want to publish in a folder called "nodes" or any other folder of your choice.
+The nodes should be either `.flyde`, `.flyde.js` or `.flyde.ts` files.

 ```json
 {